 Movie mogul Sam Goldwyn was right: “A verbal contract is not worth the paper it is written on.”
 Although many of us prefer to conduct business on a handshake, vague verbal agreements can result in ugly misunderstandings.

 Most disputes are not intentional but rather the result of confusion that could have been avoided by a focused discussion delineating responsibilities followed by a written agreement.
-Of course, no piece of paper will compensate for lack of integrity or mutual respect.
+Of course, no piece of paper will compensate for a lack of integrity or mutual respect.
 Even when the parties completely trust a “gentleman’s handshake,” without a written contract, each is taking a risk that expectations might not be fully understood.
-Written agreements are the most reliable way to establish that a deal was actually made and what the terms were.
+In the event breaching contract occurs with one or more parties, a written contract is far more enforceable in a court of law than a verbal one.
+That’s because written and signed agreements are the most reliable way to establish that a deal was actually made and what the agreed terms were.

 Putting the agreement in writing: